 Why am I going into this detail?
 Because it’s kind of interesting, I think.

 My good friend Rick—remember Rick?
 He drove his Tesla all the way to Wyoming to bring me a new wheel only to get within two hundred miles and have to turn around—who designed and built this tandem, designs his bikes around lateral stability.
 When you have a bike as long as a tandem, and have two people on it, the frame can flex from side to side.
 Rick’s Uptube design is all about eliminating that flexibility, which makes for a much more stable ride.
-If you’ve ever ridden a tandem, then get on a Tango you can feel the difference instantly.
+If you’ve ever ridden a tandem, then get on a Tango, you can feel the difference instantly.
 It’s amazing.

 Also, Rick is all about how best to carry weight on a bike.
 Weight that is high and in back (where most people carry it) wiggles the bike around.
 Think of a ten pound dog being wagged by a thirty-pound tail.
 The most stable place to put that weight low and forward.
-So, the baggage, usually on back, is carried low on either side of the front wheels, which looks backward to most riders at first glance.
+So the panniers, usually on back, is carried low on either side of the front wheels, which looks backward to most riders at first glance.

 But the thing that really freaks people out, especially experienced tandem riders, is giving the shifters to the stoker.
 That’s tantamount to heresy.
-For many tandem captains, the instructions to their stoker is akin to Sit Down, Shut up, and Pedal, stated more or less kindly depending on their disposition.
+For many tandem captains, the instructions to their stoker is akin to Sit Down, Shut up, and Pedal, stated more or less kindly depending on the captain’s disposition.
 All the stoker does is pedal and brace for bumps, because all the control happens in front: Steering, braking, and shifting.
 In a situation like that, it is easy for the captain to more or less neglect the needs of the stoker.
 This is one reason tandems are often referred to as “divorceicycles.”

 Putting the shifters in the hands of the stoker forces the captain to—gasp—communicate with the stoker.
 A captain who wants to go up a gear has to ask the stoker to shift.
 If the cadence doesn’t work for the stoker, they need to warn the captain that they plan to shift.
 It facilitates dialogue between the two riders, which affects the entire dynamic of this two-person team.